ko-lja/CrazyAE2Addons/src/main/resources/assets/crazyae2addons/ae2guide/crazyguide/nbt_storage_bus.md

 ## How to Use

 1. **Place on a Storage Block**
-    - Attach the NBT Export Bus to a chest, drawer, or any block with item inventory.
+    - Attach the NBT Storage Bus to a chest, drawer, or any block with item inventory.

 2. **Open Configuration GUI**
     - Right-click the part to configure its filter and behavior.